mebeim/aoc/2020/README.md

 its optimized list operations, taking a little less than 700ms for both parts.

-Overall, what really affects performance in CPython is the slowness of indexing and/or accessing properties of Python objects which apparently is a downside intrinsic in the implementation.
+Overall, what really affects performance in CPython is the slowness of indexing and/or accessing properties of Python objects, which apparently is a downside intrinsic in the implementation.
 Sad.